MEStackCodes/SignInWithGoogleDelphi/README.md

   </activity>
 ```

-The following blocks can be bypassed by placing `android:theme="@style/SignInUITheme"` --> `android:theme="@null"` but you may experience visual issues and window scrolling when launching the Google UI in your app on FMX.
+The following tag blocks can be bypassed by placing `android:theme="@style/SignInUITheme"` --> `android:theme="@null"` but you may experience visual issues and window scrolling when launching the Google UI in your app on FMX.

 From `Project-> Deployment` you can manage the location of these files for Debug and Release.